Night of Champions (2011): Aftermath

-The following night on Raw, Triple H announced the first ever Triple Threat Hell in a Cell match for the WWE Championship with John Cena defending the title against Alberto Del Rio, who was granted his rematch clause after losing the title at Night of Champions and CM Punk, who never got his rematch.
+The following night on Raw, Triple H announced the first ever Triple Threat Hell in a Cell match for the WWE Championship at Hell in a Cell with John Cena defending the title against Alberto Del Rio, who was granted his rematch clause after losing the title at Night of Champions and CM Punk, who never got his rematch.
 Del Rio won the match after pinning Punk after hitting him with a lead pipe and locking Cena out of the cell.
 The Miz and R-Truth attacked the three after the match.
 A few weeks later, Triple H fired Miz and Truth.
 John Laurinaitis rehired Miz and Truth and Miz and Truth defeated the team of Triple H and CM Punk at Vengeance after interference by Kevin Nash.

 Mark Henry attacked Jim Ross and Jerry Lawler the next night because of Ross and Lawler never believing that he could become World champion.
 SmackDown General Manager Theodore Long announced later that night that Henry would defend the title against Orton in a Hell in a Cell match.
 Henry would retain the title.
 Big Show returned from injury to challenge Henry for the title at Vengeance, where the match ended in a no contest after the ring broke, and at Survivor Series when Henry would get himself disqualified.
-Henry lost the title to Show in a Chairs match at TLC.
+Henry lost the title to Show in a chairs match at TLC.

 After Sheamus Brogue Kicked Christian at the pay-per-view, they fought at Hell in a Cell and Vengeance with Sheamus winning both matches.

 Beth Phoenix was able to defeat Kelly Kelly at Hell in a Cell to become the Divas champion.